Converg3nce/matic-docs/docs/contribute/heimdall/modules/Auth.md

 ---
 ## Overview

-This document specifies the auth module of the Heimdall.
+This document specifies the `auth` module of Heimdall.

-The auth module is responsible for specifying the base transaction and account types for an application.
+The `auth` module is responsible for specifying the base transaction and account types for an application.
 It contains the ante handler, where all basic transaction validity checks (signatures, nonces, auxiliary fields) are performed, and exposes the account keeper, which allows other modules to read, write, and modify accounts.

 ## Gas and Fees